 What do the different options mean?

-Select from the drop down menus whether you would like to see analysis for A levels or GCSE, and from the different groups included in the analysis.
-You can also choose whether you would like to see outcomes at average grade (numeric grade) level or probabilities at particular grades.
-For the numeric grade measure, for A level, grades A* to E were converted to 6 to 1 respectively and U treated as 0 while for GCSE, grades on 9 to 1 scale were numeric and U was treated as 0.
+Select from the different groups included in the analysis.
+You can also choose whether you would like to see outcomes in terms of numeric grade or probability of attaining a particular grade or higher.
+For the numeric grade measure, grades A* to E for A level were converted to 6 to 1 respectively and U treated as 0, and grades for GCSE were 9 to 1 on a numeric scale and U treated as 0.

 You can then choose to display: